neftjs/neft/request.coffee.md

 It's `true` if the request is active, `false` if the request has been destroyed.

-This property is changed by the `Routing.Response`.
+This property is changed by the `Networking.Response`.

 		pending: false